appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

   </TabItem>
 </Tabs>

+In this code, `var(--appsmith-theme-primaryColor)` uses the primary color defined in the app’s theme, and `var(--appsmith-theme-borderRadius)` adjusts the border radius according to the theme settings.

-See the sample app for the [Image carousel](https://app.appsmith.com/app/untitled-application-1/page1-65a77eecc7165278ae63151b).
+See the sample app for the [Image gallery](https://app.appsmith.com/app/untitled-application-1/page1-65a77eecc7165278ae63151b).